-Meet Rob McLeod, a competitive athlete living in Calgary, Alberta, Canada.
+Meet Rob McLeod, a competitive athlete and motivational speaker living in Calgary, Alberta, Canada.
 He competes in ultimate frisbee, disc golf, dog disc and overall flying disc competitions.
-He currently holds 11 World Records (including 5 Guinness World Records), the Canadian Distance Record, 5 World Championships and 2 Quadruped titles.
+He currently holds 13 World Records (including 6 Guinness World Records), the Canadian Distance Record, 8 World Championships and 2 Quadruped titles.

 The Zen Throwing Routine, developed by Ben Wiggins, is a combination of a group of exercises that he found to help develop his own balance and versatility in throwing.
 He was inspired to put this into a cohesive form as a partner-slash-alternative to Lou Burruss' Kung Fu Throwing, which is a very effective plan with very different goals.

 For Ben, balance is another way of saying "what I can do".
 If my footwork is balanced, I can throw on either side.
 If handwork is balanced, I can throw quickly or powerfully.
 If my skills are balanced, I can catch as consistently and creatively as I can throw.
 If my mentality is balanced, I can throw in the best of situations and also in the worst.